Tom Tate

-Thomas Richard Tate (born 15 January 1959) is an Australian businessman, property investor, and politician who is the current and 13th mayor of the Gold Coast, Australia.
+Thomas Richard Tate (born 15 January 1959) is an Australian politician and businessman who has served as the 13th Mayor of the Gold Coast since April 2012.
 Standing as an independent candidate he was first elected as mayor in 2012, and following his re-election in 2024 he is now the longest-serving holder of that office.

 His vote in subsequent mayoral elections has increased since 2012, with the 2024 election delivering him 66% of the 2CP vote.
 Under the mayoralty of Tate, the Gold Coast City Council, the city's governing authority, has been investigated for corruption, however Tate was cleared from the investigation.
 He was also the subject of an ABC investigation, after which he banned ABC journalists from his press conferences.

 Early life

 Tom Tate was born in 1959 in Vientiane, Laos, to a Thai mother and an Australian father.
 His father was an engineer who met Tate's mother, when building an airport for the Americans in Thailand.
-At 11 months of age, Tate's mother took him to Thailand and falsely claimed it was a home birth in order to gain Thai-born citizenship.
+When Tate was 11 months old, his mother took him to Thailand and falsely claimed it was a home birth in order to gain Thai-born citizenship.
 His parents separated when his father moved back to Sydney from Thailand in 1970, and Tate joined him a year later.

 Tate attended school at Scots College in Sydney where he distinguished himself as a drummer in the school's pipe band.
 He later pursued higher education and became a qualified civil engineer, graduating from the University of New South Wales in the early 1980s.